 Comment below and let us know what was your favourite Warsaw attraction.

 Don’t forget that Tailor-Made Itineraries delights in creating bespoke self-guided tours.
-So, if visiting any of these attractions appeals to you, reach out to me by email.
-I would be more than happy to design a self-guided tour around your requirements incorporating the amazing sights of Warsaw, or indeed, a general tour of Poland.
+So, if visiting any of the attractions of Old Town Warsaw appeals to you, reach out to me by email.
+I would be more than happy to design a self-guided tour around your requirements incorporating the best things to do in Warsaw, or indeed, a general tour of Poland.

 Tailor-Made Itineraries posts every two weeks, and you can subscribe to the latest blog and newsletter here.
 Until then, happy reading and safe travels.